Travel Guide: Safety in Juarez and El Paso [2023]

 Tips for Safety in Juarez in 2023

 I’ve mentioned a few times in this guide that Juarez is not a very safe place.
-It has previously held a reputation as the most dangerous place in the world, and the violence used to be indescribable and indiscriminate.
-From gang violence to sexual assault and armed robbery, your chances of being the victim of a crime in Juarez used to be very high.
+It has previously held a reputation as the most dangerous place in the world.
+And the violence used to be indescribable and indiscriminate.

 However, that has largely changed, and visiting Juarez is safe in 2023.
-Safety in Juarez will probably always be a touchy issue, but you can take a few steps to make sure you stay safe in Juarez while having a great time.
+Safety in Juarez will probably always be a touchy issue.
+But you can take a few steps to make sure you stay safe in Juarez while having a great time.

-Firstly, don’t go out at night.
-While Juarez used to be known for its awesome nightlife, I wouldn’t recommend checking it out just yet.
 While Juarez is safe enough during the day, the night invites a whole different world of threats.
 Combining darkness and alcohol in one of the most dangerous cities in the world is probably not a great idea.
+Even most safe places get much more dangerous after dark.

-The second thing to consider when trying to stay safe in Juarez is to dress simply and leave all of the valuables at home.
+To stay safe in Juarez is to dress simply and leave all of the valuables at home.
 Don’t wear flashy clothing or jewelry, and only bring whatever wallet items you’ll need for your visit.

 If someone tries to rob you, give them your wallet, and don’t fight back.
 It isn’t worth it.
 If you left your IDs, wads of cash, and credit cards in the hotel, you won’t be losing much, anyway.